Skywind555/Battlerite/Blog Post Data Analysis/README.md

 choose this dataset because I had already collected it and always wanted to answer more questions about it, but never commited time and effort into it.

-A [blog post](https://skywind555.github.io/Answering-Your-Battlerite-Questions-With-Pro-Player-Skywind555/) was created to summarize results to a non-technical audience that is already familiar with Battlerite.
+A [blog post](https://skywind555.github.io/Answering-Your-Battlerite-Questions-With-Pro-Player-Skywind555/) was created to summarize results to a non-technical audience who are already familiar with Battlerite.

 **Python libraries used:**